Marvellous-Codeworks/Homepage/docs/TMS/permissions.md

 ## Privacy

 TMS does not collect, transmit, or sell any user data.
 All storage (settings, session data, favicon cache) is local to your browser profile.
-The optional Settings Sync feature uses Chrome's built-in sync mechanism and is subject to Google's privacy policy — nothing passes through Marvellous Codeworks servers.
+The optional Settings Sync feature uses Chrome's built-in sync mechanism and is subject to Google's privacy policy, nothing passes through Marvellous Codeworks servers.

 The optional [Google Drive backup destination](./pages/backup-sync#google-drive) uploads your session backups directly from your browser to the hidden `appDataFolder` in your own Google Drive, using the narrow `drive.appdata` OAuth scope.
-Backup files never pass through any Marvellous Codeworks server — the only two parties involved are your browser and Google's Drive API.
+Backup files never pass through any Marvellous Codeworks server, the only two parties involved are your browser and Google's Drive API.
 You can revoke access at any time from the **Backup & Sync** page or from your [Google Account permissions](https://myaccount.google.com/permissions).

 The source code is [publicly available on GitHub](https://github.com/gioxx/MarvellousSuspender) for independent review.